(Note: The syllabus is now semi-finalized for 2020 but will change as needed)

 By appointment.
-We encourage you to email the staff to schedule a meeting, or if you would like to chat!
+We encourage you to email the staff to schedule an online meeting, or if you would like to chat!

 This is a practical, introductory course that gives a fast-paced overview of a broad range of topics related to contemporary digital media.
 The course aims to equip students with an understanding of the basics of exposure and composition which are vital for the closely related fields of digital photography and digital cinematography.
 Topics also include fundamental lighting techniques, video technology, video production processes with practical exercises in each stage of the workflow, audio production, video compression, and distribution.
 Beyond traditional digital media, the course also addresses the fundamentals of computer-based digital media design through software (via basic web development).